 Confidential, free psychological services

 Students often seek therapy to cope more effectively with mental health issues and the multi-faceted demands of college life.
-Our counseling team will serve you in a safe, supportive environment.
+The Office of Counseling Services will serve you in a safe, supportive environment.
 Visits and therapy session content are confidential; however, information may be released with written permission or when a student poses an imminent threat of harm to self or others.

-If there is enough interest, Counseling Services staff is available to provide group therapy.
-It can allow you to explore relevant issues, gain self-understanding and provide peer support in the context of a group setting.
-General therapy groups may be offered for students with a variety of psychological concerns, or groups might address specific topics such as stress management, academic difficulties, interpersonal issues or family functioning.
+The Office of Counseling Services is available to provide psychoeducational support groups.
+This format can allow you to explore relevant issues, gain self-understanding, and give and receive peer support.
+Psychoeducation groups may be offered for students with a variety of topics such as stress management, anxiety, transition to college, academic difficulties and mood concerns.Group Support Sessions Fall 2023

 Consultation, Outreach, Prevention and Outside Referrals